kristofer-rivera/predicting-life-expectancy/README.md

 5. Is there a linear relationship between hiv_aids prevelance and life expectancy?

+6. Is there a linear relationship between bmi and life expectancy?

 #### 5. DELIVERABLES:
 - [x] README file - provides an overview of the project and steps for project reproduction